Attitude change: Comparative processing

 Human judgment is comparative in nature.
+Comparative processing refers to the tendency for human judgment to be shaped by comparisons between new and existing information.
 Departing from identifying people's need to justify their own beliefs in the context of their own behaviors, psychologists also believe that people have the need to carefully evaluate new messages on the basis of whether these messages support or contradict with prior messages, regardless of whether they can recall the prior messages after they reach a conclusion.
 This comparative processing mechanism is built on "information-integration theory" and "social judgement theory".
-Both of these theories have served to model people's attitude change in judging the new information while they haven't adequately explained the influential factors that motivate people to integrate the information.
+Both of these theories have served to model people's attitude change in judging the new information while they have not adequately explained the influential factors that motivate people to integrate the information.

-More recent work in the area of persuasion has further explored this "comparative processing" from the perspective of focusing on comparing between different sets of information on one single issue or object instead of simply making comparisons among different issues or objects.
+More recent research in persuasion has shifted focus toward how people compare different sets of information on a single topic.
 As previous research demonstrated, analyzing information on one target product may trigger less impact of comparative information than comparing this product with the same product under competing brands.

 When people compare different sets of information on one single issue or object, the effect of people's effort to compare new information with prior information seemed to correlate with the perceived strength of the new, strong information when considered jointly with the initial information.
 Comparison processes can be enhanced when prior evaluations, associated information, or both are accessible.
 People will simply construct a current judgment based on the new information or adjust the prior judgment when they are not able to retrieve the information from prior messages.
 The impact this comparative process can have on people's attitude change is mediated by changes in the strength of new information perceived by receivers.
-The effects of comparison on judgment change were mediated by changes in the perceived strength of the information.
 These findings above have wide range of applications in social marketing, political communication, and health promotion.
 For example, designing an advertisement that is counteractive against an existing attitude towards a behavior or policy is perhaps most effective if the advertisement uses the same format, characters, or music of ads associated with the initial attitudes.